SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 ```
 Note : You have to execute any one of the command and not both
 ### For Windows 10
+6. To Download **git** for terminal [click here](https://git-scm.com/downloads)
-6. Now Copy below url and paste it in browser or Alternatively [Click Here to Download PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi)
+7. Now Copy below url and paste it in browser or Alternatively [Click Here to Download PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi)
 ```
 https://aka.ms/PSWindows
 ```
-7. Open Terminal & navigate to User's home directory which is (C:\Users\\<username\>\Documents\)
+8. Open Terminal & navigate to User's home directory which is (C:\Users\\<username\>\Documents\)
 ```
 cd $home\Documents
  ```
-8. Clone the repository using *git clone*
+9. Clone the repository using *git clone*
  ```
  git clone https://github.com/SanjeevStephan/superuser.git
 ```
-9. Now you will see a folder named SuperUser, renamed it to PowerShell
+10. Now you will see a folder named SuperUser, renamed it to PowerShell
-10. Restart the Terminal & start powerShell
+11. Restart the Terminal & start powerShell
 ```
  pwsh
 ```
-11. If all the things went well you will be greeted by the terminal,similarly like this.
+12. If all the things went well you will be greeted by the terminal,similarly like this.
 [CLick here to see the log](https://github.com/SanjeevStephan/superuser/blob/main/assets/log/welcome_log.txt)

 # How this Works?
 > To know how this profile script works.
 Kindly [click here to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)